 Jerry Moss Plaza

-Join the fun at The Music Center’s Very Special Arts Festival Family Day!
-This free, inclusive one-day festival is perfect for children of all abilities and their families and a great way to spend a Saturday.
-Hosted in Downtown L.A. on Jerry Moss Plaza at The Music Center, the Very Special Arts Festival Family Day celebrates the artist in all of us.
+Get ready for a day of fun, creativity and play at The Music Center’s Very Special Arts Festival Family Day!
+This free, one-day outdoor festival invites children of all abilities and their families to enjoy an exciting lineup of live performances, interactive art-making activities and a student art gallery, all in a vibrant, inclusive atmosphere.
+Join us on Jerry Moss Plaza at The Music Center for a memorable Saturday exploring the arts and celebrating the artist in all of us!

 Show LessFree